Eschatologue/CM_wiki/docs/spells/2nd-level.md

 You choose a 5-foot-square unoccupied space on the ground that you can see within range.
 A Medium hand made from compacted soil rises there and reaches for one creature you can see within 5 feet of it.
 The target must make a Strength Saving Throw.
 On a failed save, the target takes 2d6 bludgeoning damage and is restrained for the spell's duration.

-As an action, you can cause the hand to crush the restrained target, which must make a Strength Saving Throw.
+As an :rsc-action: **Action**, you can cause the hand to crush the restrained target, which must make a Strength Saving Throw.
 The target takes 2d6 bludgeoning damage on a failed save, or half as much damage on a successful one.

 To break out, the restrained target can use its action to make a Strength check against your spell save DC.
 On a success, the target escapes and is no longer restrained by the hand.

-As an action, you can cause the hand to reach for a different creature or to move to a different unoccupied space within range.
+As an :rsc-action: **Action**, you can cause the hand to reach for a different creature or to move to a different unoccupied space within range.
 The hand releases a restrained target if you do either.

 ### Melf's Acid Arrow
 *2nd-level evocation*